Emiriss/Basic-Converter/README.md

 It Converts image/video/photo/voice file extensions in a restricted manner.

-Works on android and windows. !IOS NOT INCLUDED!
+( HTML FILE ) Works on android and windows. !IOS NOT INCLUDED!
+( AS A DESKTOP APP ) Just released.